AdamMiltonBarker/AML-ALL-Drug-Discovery/README.md

 # Drug Discovery Project Intro

 The Peter Moss Acute Myeloid/Lymphoblastic Leukemia Drug Discovery repository is collection of research and development projects for drug discovery.
-These projects use various methods of Artificiail Intelligence to identify possible candidates for drugs to help combat Acute Myeloid & Acute Lymphoblastic Leukemia.
+These projects use various methods of Artificial Intelligence to identify possible candidates for drugs to help combat Acute Myeloid & Acute Lymphoblastic Leukemia.

 This area of the project is headed by [Ho Leung Ng](https://github.com/orgs/AMLResearchProject/people/holeung "Ho  Leung Ng") - Kansas State University, Dept. Biochemistry & Molecular Biophysics & Intel Software Innovator.